Wandjuk Marika: Recognition and honours

 In 1979 he was appointed an Officer of the Order of the British Empire in the Queen's Birthday Honours list.

 A photographic portrait of Marika by Juno Gemes (1979) hangs in the National Portrait Gallery in Canberra, and several of his paintings feature in the Art Gallery of New South Wales.

 His name was given to the Wandjuk Marika 3D Memorial Award, a category of the prestigious National Aboriginal & Torres Strait Islander Art Award, awarded annually by the Museum and Art Gallery of the Northern Territory.

+His art is also featured in the Madayin exhibition which is on tour in the United States from 2022-2025 and encompasses eight decades of artistic production at Yirrkala, from 1935 to the present.
+His painting titled "The Birth of the Djan'kawu Children at Yalaŋbara" is represented in the exhibition.

 Personal life and death

 His son Mawalan 2 Marika is also an artist, and his daughter is Rarriwuy Marika.
 Wandjuk Marika was the uncle of Raymattja Marika.
+He thought it was very important to instruct his children about their roles and responsibilities in a bicultural world.

 Marika died on 16 June 1987.